baetyl/baetyl/docs/guides/Device-connect-to-hub-service.md

 ![Baetyl status](../images/install/systemctl-status.png)

-**NOTE**：Darwin can install Baetyl by using Baetyl source code, and excute `sudo baetyl start` to start the Baetyl in Docker container mode.
+**NOTE**: Darwin can install Baetyl by using Baetyl source code, and excute `sudo baetyl start` to start the Baetyl in Docker container mode.

 Look at the log of the Baetyl master by executing `sudo tail -f /usr/local/var/log/baetyl/baetyl.log` as shown below: